Indications

 Warfarin is a pill that’s taken orally.
 Patients taking warfarin have to follow certain dietary restrictions.
 Warfarin also requires patients to go for routine INR blood testing to check if their levels are within the target range and to adjust their warfarin dose if they’re not.

-DOACs (direct-acting oral anticoagulants), including ELIQUIS, are blood thinners that can help treat DVT and PE clots and reduce the risk of them happening again.
-ELIQUIS can be taken with or without food, meaning taking it does not need to be timed to a meal.
+DOACs (direct-acting oral anticoagulants), including ELIQUIS, are blood thinners that can help treat DVT and PE clots and reduce the risk of them happening again after receiving treatment for blood clots.
 Unlike LOVENOX®, which is injected, ELIQUIS is taken by mouth twice daily.
 And unlike warfarin, ELIQUIS has no dietary restrictions and does not require routine INR blood testing.
 Find out how ELIQUIS may help.

 LOVENOX® is a registered trademark of sanofi-aventis U.S. LLC.